larsll/deepracer-for-cloud/README.md

 The installation script will adapt `.profile` to ensure that all settings are applied on login.

+For local install it is recommended *not* to run the `bin/prepare.sh` script; it might do more changes than what you want.
+Rather ensure that all prerequisites are set up and run `bin/init.sh` directly.

 *TODO: Document how to configure via cloud-init.*
+*TODO: Create a local setup prepare script*

 ## Environment Setup